-35.1.
-There must be a public question time at every Council meeting, except a Meeting called to elect a Mayor following a Council election declaration, to enable members of the municipal community to submit questions to Council.

-35.2.
-This Rule does not apply during any:

-- 35.2.1. period when a meeting is closed to members of the public in accordance with section 66(2) of the Act; or - 35.2.2. election period. - 35.3.
+- 35.1.
+There must be a public question time at every Council meeting, except a Meeting called to elect a Mayor following a Council election declaration, to enable members of the municipal community to submit questions to Council. - 35.2.
+This Rule does not apply during any: - 35.2.1. period when a meeting is closed to members of the public in accordance with section 66(2) of the Act; or - 35.2.2. election period. - 35.3.
 Public question time will not exceed 30 minutes in duration. - 35.4.
 Questions submitted to Council must meet all of the following: - 35.4.1. be in writing and state the name and address of the person submitting the question

-- 35.4.2. be generally in a form approved or permitted by Council; - 35.4.3. be lodged either by delivery to Council's main office, or electronically at the prescribed email address 30 hours prior to the Council meeting; and - 35.4.4. be lodged by a Strathbogie Shire resident or ratepayer - 35.5.
-No person may submit more than two questions at any one meeting. - 35.6.
-If a person has submitted two questions to a meeting, the second question may: - 35.6.1. at the discretion of the Chair, be deferred until all other persons who have asked a question have had their questions asked and answered; or - 35.6.2. not be asked if the time allotted for public question time has expired and Council has not resolved to extend the time allocated for public questions.

-35.7.
-If the person who has submitted the question is not present at the meeting the Chair, or a member of Council staff nominated by the Chair, will read out the question on the person's behalf if the person has elected not to participate in the meeting either by way of the live streaming software or by teleconference.

-35.8.
-A question may be disallowed by the Chair if the Chair determines that it:

-- 35.8.1. relates to a matter outside the duties, functions and powers of Council - 35.8.2. is defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance - 35.8.3. deals with a subject matter already answered - 35.8.4. is aimed at embarrassing a Councillor or a member of Council staff - 35.8.5. relates to personnel matters - 35.8.6. relates to the personal hardship of any resident or ratepayer - 35.8.7. relates to industrial matters - 35.8.8. relates to contractual matters - 35.8.9. relates to proposed developments - 35.8.10. relates to legal advice - 35.8.11. relates to matters affecting the security of Council property; or - 35.8.12. relates to any other matter which Council considers would prejudice Council or any person.

-35.9.
-Any question which has been disallowed by the Chair must be made available to any other Councillor upon request.

-35.10.
-All questions and answers must be as brief as possible, and no discussion may be allowed other than by Councillors for the purposes of clarification.
+- 35.4.2. be generally in a form approved or permitted by Council - 35.4.3. be lodged either by delivery to Council's main office, or electronically at the prescribed email address 30 hours prior to the Council meeting; and - 35.4.4. be lodged by a Strathbogie Shire resident or ratepayer - 35.5.
+No person may submit more than two questions at anyone meeting. - 35.6.
+If a person has submitted two questions to a meeting, the second question may: - 35.6.1. at the discretion of the Chair, be deferred until all other persons who have asked a question to have had their questions asked and answered, or - 35.6.2. not be asked if the time allotted for public question time has expired and Council has not resolved to extend the time allocated for public questions. - 35.7.
+If the person who has submitted the question is not present at the meeting either in person or virtually, the question will not be read out.
+A response will be made directly to the person who submitted the question. - 35.8.
+A question may be disallowed by the Chair if the Chair determines that it: - 35.8.1. relates to a matter outside the duties, functions, and powers of Council - 35.8.2. is defamatory, indecent, abusive, offensive, irrelevant, trivial, or objectionable in language or substance - 35.8.3. deals with a subject matter already answered - 35.8.4. is aimed at embarrassing a Councillor or a member of Council staff - 35.8.5. relates to personnel matters - 35.8.6. relates to the personal hardship of any resident or ratepayer - 35.8.7. relates to industrial matters - 35.8.8. relates to contractual matters - 35.8.9. relates to proposed developments - 35.8.10. relates to legal advice - 35.8.11. relates to matters affecting the security of Council property; or - 35.8.12. relates to any other matter which Council considers would prejudice Council or any person. - 35.9.
+Any question which has been disallowed by the Chair must be made available to any other Councillor upon request. - 35.10.
+All questions and answers must be as brief as possible, and no discussion may be allowed other than by Councillors for the purposes of clarification. - 35.11.

-35.11.
 Like questions may be grouped together and a single answer provided.